thebitstick/nq-agent/README.md

 our monitoring system for further processing.
 All data being collected are listed below.

-Feel free to contact us for support should you have problems installing the agent on your server.
+Feel free to contact me for support should you have problems installing the agent on your server.

 Requirements
 ------------

-Most major distributions will already include following requirements.

 * coreutils
 * crontab